Ontario Careless Driving Defence

 Consequence Map

-We assess points, insurance, civil, employment, novice, and CVOR risk.
+Points, insurance, civil, employment, novice, and CVOR risk.

 3